Joe Biden Selects Kamala Harris as His Vice Presidential Running Mate: Hollywood Reacts - E! Online

 Harris added in her own statement, "@JoeBiden can unify the American people because he's spent his life fighting for us.
 And as president, he'll build an America that lives up to our ideals.
 I'm honored to join him as our party's nominee for Vice President, and do what it takes to make him our Commander-in-Chief."

 If elected, Kamala will be the first woman to serve as vice president for the United States of America.
-Additionally, she'd be the first Black and Asian-American vice president.
+Additionally, she'd be the first Black and South Asian vice president.

 Only two women have ever run for vice president in American history: Geraldine Ferraro and, most recently, Sarah Palin.